Gabriella439/post-rfc/voice-feminization.md

 * Your car (if you own one)

   You can drive to some parking lot and then sit in your car and train.
-  Or you can train your voice while commuting.
+  Or you can train your voice while driving.

+  Along the same lines, if you own a motorcycle you can also train your voice while driving.

 * Middle of nowhere